osupplisson/hpv_prevalence/README.md

 # Description
-This repository contains the codes for the study 'High-risk human papillomavirus cervical infection prevalence in France, 2020-2023: a nationwide, large-scale, and spatially-resolved study comparing opportunistic and organised screening'
+This repository contains the codes for the study 'High-risk human papillomavirus cervical infection prevalence in France, 2020-2023: a nationwide, large-scale, and spatially resolved retrospective study comparing opportunistic and organised screening'

 Important: Data cannot be shared due to legal constraints associated with using the French reference methodology MR-004.